TriEmbed/quercus/README.md

    2. Local copies of frequently used docs
    3. Additional cookbooks for getting to blinky with Dialog FPGAs

-This project is designed in concert with Nick Edgington's "aardvark" ESP32 firmware project in a different repository.
-The aardvark firmware is designed to allow the ESP32 to directly program a Dialog FPGA without the need for the synthesis tool.
+This project is designed in concert with Nick Edgington's "que_aardvark" node.js web application and "que_ant" ESP32 firmware project in different repositories.
+The que_ant firmware is designed to allow the ESP32 to directly program a Dialog FPGA without the need for the synthesis tool.

 ## Project Status

-m80 versions 0.60 and 0.70 were released and are still in a testing phase.
+que_m80 versions 0.60 and 0.70 were released and are still in a testing phase.
 The board silkscreen labels the boards with the name "Aaardvark".

 A version 0.80 board is being planned for TBD release with the following changes:
 1. Name change to "M80"